UnShadowNet: Illumination Critic Guided Contrastive Learning For Shadow Removal: Related Work

-\textbf{Shadow removal using unpaired data: } Mask-ShadowGAN \cite{hu2019mask} is the first deep learning based method that learn to remove shadow from unpaired training samples.
-Their approach was conceptualized on CycleGAN \cite{zhu2017unpaired} where a mapping was learnt from a source (shadow area) to target (shadow-free area) domain.
+\textbf{Shadow removal using unpaired data: } Mask-ShadowGAN \cite{hu2019mask} is the first deep learning-based method that learns to remove shadows from unpaired training samples.
+Their approach was conceptualized on CycleGAN \cite{zhu2017unpaired} where a mapping was learned from a source (shadow area) to a target (shadow-free area) domain.
 Le and Samaras \cite{le2020shadow} presented a learning strategy that crops the shadow area from an input image to learn the physical properties of shadow in an unpaired setting.
 CANet \cite{chen2021canet} handles the shadow removal problem in two stages.
-First, contextual information were extracted from non-shadow area and then transferred the same to shadow region in the feature space.
-Finally, an encoder-decoder setup was used to fine tune the final results.
+First, contextual information was extracted from the non-shadow area and then transferred the same to the shadow region in the feature space.
+Finally, an encoder-decoder setup was used to fine-tune the final results.
 LG-ShadowNet \cite{liu2021shadow_lg} explored the lightness and color properties of shadow images and put them through multiplicative connections in a deep neural network using unpaired data.
-Cun \etal \cite{cun2020towards} handled the issues of color inconsistency and artifacts at the boundaries of the shadow removed area using Dual Hierarchically Aggregation Network (DHAN) and Shadow Matting Generative Adversarial Network (SMGAN).
-Weakly-supervised method G2R-ShadowNet \cite{liu2021shadow} designed three sub-networks dedicated for shadow generation, shadow removal and image refinement.
-Fu \etal \cite{fu2021auto} modelled the shadow removal problem from a different perspective that is auto-exposure fusion.
-They proposed shadow-aware FusionNet and boundary-aware RefineNet to obtain final shadow removed image.
+Cun \etal \cite{cun2020towards} handled the issues of color inconsistency and artifacts at the boundaries of the shadow-removed area using a Dual Hierarchically Aggregation Network (DHAN) and a Shadow Matting Generative Adversarial Network (SMGAN).
+Weakly-supervised method G2R-ShadowNet \cite{liu2021shadow} designed three sub-networks dedicated to shadow generation, shadow removal, and image refinement.
+Fu \etal \cite{fu2021auto} modeled the shadow removal problem from a different perspective, which is auto-exposure fusion.
+They proposed shadow-aware FusionNet and boundary-aware RefineNet to obtain the final shadow-removed image.
 Further in \cite{le2021physics} a weakly-supervised approach was proposed that can be trained even without any shadow-free samples.

-\textbf{Miscellaneous: } Apart from shadow removal, shadow detection is also a well-studied area, some of the recent works include \cite{le2018a+, wang2020instance, chen2020multi}.
-Inoue \etal \cite{inoue2020learning} highlighted the problem of preparing a large scale shadow dataset.
-They proposed a pipeline to synthetically generate shadow/shadow-free/matte image triplets.